helfrichmichael/prusaslicer-novnc/README.md

 In unraid you can set these values during set up.
 For containers outside of unraid, you can set this by adding the following params or similar  `-e NVIDIA_DRIVER_CAPABILITIES="all" NVIDIA_VISIBLE_DEVICES="all"`.
 If using Docker Compose, uncomment the enviroment variables in the relevant docker-compose.yaml file.

-In addition to the information above, to enable **HW 3D acceleration** (which helps with complex models and visualizing sliced layers), you must set an environment variable.
+In addition to the information above, to enable **Hardware 3D acceleration** (which helps with visualizing complex models and  sliced layers), you must set an environment variable.
 You can do this by either adding `-e ENABLEHWGPU=true` to the `docker run` command or including `- ENABLEHWGPU=true` in your Docker Compose configuration.

 ### Other Environment Variables